sassoftware/sasoptpy/doc/guide/models.rst

    print(new_model)

 Note that variables are added to :class:`Model` objects by reference.
-Therefore, after :meth:`Model.solve` is called, the values of variables will be replaced with optimal values.
+Therefore, after :meth:`Model.solve` is called, the values of variables are replaced with optimal values.

 Accessing components
 ~~~~~~~~~~~~~~~~~~~~

-You can get a list of model variables using the :meth:`Model.get_variables()`
+You can get a list of model variables by using the :meth:`Model.get_variables()`
 method:

 .. ipython:: python

    print(m.get_variables())

-Similarly, you can access a list of constraints using the
+Similarly, you can access a list of constraints by using the
 :meth:`Model.get_constraints()` method:

 .. ipython:: python